HAVIT Blazor Bootstrap

 <link href="_content/Havit.Blazor.Components.Web.Bootstrap/bootstrap.css" rel="stylesheet" />

-You can reference your own or any other Bootstrap build/theme in a same way.
+Similarly, you can reference your custom Bootstrap build or any other Bootstrap theme in the same manner.

 Bootstrap JavaScript #